HolyBlackCat/cpp-tutorials/language/02_basics/20_objects_and_value_categories.md

 foo(a.x);
 ```

 This compiles, but `arr[0]` is not a variable.
 Only the entire array is a variable, because that's what we explicitly *declare*.
 Its individual elements can't be called variables.
-The individual struct members like `a.x` can't really be called "variables" too, only the entire `a` is a variable.
+The individual struct members like `a.x` also can't really be called "variables", as only the entire `a` is a variable.

 So what is the actual requirement?